Looking for the best life insurance company in Canada? You might be overwhelmed with all the different options.

 - Helpful customer service

-- Not licensed in Quebec, Newfoundland, and Labrador
+- Not licensed in Quebec, New Brunswick, Newfoundland, and Labrador

 Insurance Types: Term life insurance, whole life insurance, disability insurance, and children’s insurance